spress/spress.yosymfony.com/docs/2.0/variables/index.md

             <td>categories</td>
             <td>array</td>
             <td markdown="1">
-                List of posts group by categories.
+                List of post groups by categories.
                 E.g: `site.cagetories.news` get all posts with `news` category.
-Each element of this list is type [page](#page-variables).
+Each element of this list is of type [page](#page-variables).
             </td>
         </tr>
         <tr>
             <td>tags</td>
             <td>array</td>
             <td markdown="1">
-                List of posts group by tags.
+                List of post groups by tags.
                 E.g: `site.tags.car` get all posts with `car` tag.
-Each element of this list is type [page](#page-variables).
+Each element of this list is of type [page](#page-variables).
             </td>
         </tr>
         <tr>